 Jeanne Plettenburg advises in the field of (European) competition law and regulated sectors.
 Jeanne’s experience extents to all aspects of competition law.

 Jeanne is particularly interested in how competition law works in the healthcare and pharmaceutical sector.
-She regularly assists companies in obtaining approval from the Netherlands Dutch Healthcare Authority (NZa) and/or the Authority for Consumers & Markets (ACM) for a merger or acquisition.
-Additionally, Jeanne advises healthcare providers and their trade associations in the field of healthcare contracting and procurement and collaborations (for example in the context of The Right Care in the Right Place).
+Jeanne has extensive experience with sector-specific healthcare regulation.
+Jeanne advises healthcare providers and their trade associations in the field of healthcare contracting and procurement (for example in the context of The Right Care in the Right Place).
 Furthermore, she litigates on behalf of healthcare providers regarding disputes in the context healthcare contracting and procurement before, for example, the Authority for the resolution and settlement of healthcare contracting disputes.
 Jeanne is also familiar with objection and appeal proceedings against tariff decisions of the NZa.

 Her most recent activities include:

-- Advising a mental healthcare provider in light of the early attainment of the turnover ceiling and a ban on new admissions
+- Advising healthcare providers in light of the duty of care, the early attainment of the turnover ceiling and a ban on new admissions;

 Jeanne received her master’s degree (cum laude) in Law and Economics at Utrecht University in 2015.
 In 2014 she completed her studies of Dutch language and Culture (cum laude) at the same university.
-Before Jeanne was admitted to the Dutch bar, she worked as a paralegal and junior associate at Maverick Advocaten.
+Before Jeanne was admitted to the Dutch bar in 2016, she worked as a paralegal and junior associate at Maverick Advocaten.